What is Long Unwinding: Is Long Unwinding Good or Bad?

 1. Increase in the Volume of Selling

-When you see a lot of people suddenly selling stocks, especially if the prices are going down, it could mean that many investors are changing their minds and selling the stocks they bought earlier.
+Are you seeing a lot of people suddenly selling stocks, especially if the prices are going down?
+It could mean that many investors are changing their minds and selling the stocks they bought earlier.

 2. Prices Going Down

-If the prices of stocks keep going down for a while, it might be a sign that a bunch of investors are selling their stocks.
+If stock prices keep going down for a while, it might be a sign that investors are selling their stocks.
 This can happen if they don’t think the prices will go up anymore.

 3. Open Interest Reduction